sb-image

 • Second set: 6-2

-Winning the match 2–0, Sönmez advanced to the next stage of the qualifying tournament.
+Winning the match 2-0, Sönmez advanced to the next round of qualifying.

 Zeynep Sönmez vs Julia Riera

-In the second round of qualifying, Zeynep Sönmez faced Julia Riera and continued her path without dropping a set.
-After a balanced start, Sönmez increased her advantage in subsequent games.
+In the second qualifying round, Zeynep Sönmez faced Julia Riera and continued her run without dropping a set.
+After a balanced start, Sönmez increased her advantage in the later games.

 • First set: 6-3